ATaveraMi/ATaveraMi/README.md

 - **Database Management and Knowledge Base Enthusiast**: Love learning about databases and their inner workings. 🧑‍💻
 - **Startup Lover**: Love working at startups and fast-paced environments. 🚀

+### Currently working on:
+- I will be building my own Database Managment System soon
+- Collaborating with a few friends to build our own trading chatbot

 ### Want to collaborate?
 Send a message to: [andrestavera03@gmail.com](mailto:andrestavera03@gmail.com)